-This expense is related to the compensation of directors, officers, employees and consultants that are share based.
-This expense for the current quarter is \$1.4 million higher than the comparative period in 2020 due to 0.6 million more options granted during Q1 2021 and an increase in stock price over the previous year.
-The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's condensed consolidated interim financial statements for the quarter ended March 31, 2021.
+This expense is due to the compensation of directors, officers, employees and consultants that are share based.
+Share based compensation for the six months ended June 30, 2021 is \$1.8 million higher than the comparative period in 2020 due to 0.6 million more options granted during 2021 and an increase in stock price on the grant date over the previous year.
+The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's condensed consolidated interim financial statements for the six months ended June 30, 2021.